Frequently Asked Questions – Texas Family Law

 What is an Agreed Divorce?

-In Texas an agreed or uncontested divorce means that the parties agree between themselves on the main issues involved (division of property, retirement funds, alimony, child custody, child support etc.), and the respondent agrees to be served.
+In Texas an agreed or uncontested divorce means that the parties agree between themselves on the main issues involved (child support, visitation schedule, medical support, conservatorship rights, division of property, division of retirement funds, etc.), and the respondent agrees to be served.
 Your lawyer will then file the petition, waiver of service, draft the final decree, and appear in court in front of the Judge to verify and have the Judge approve the decree.
 These cases generally involve marriages where there are no children or property.
-It is very rare that divorces are agreed when there are child custody and property division issues, because tend to be the most contentious issues.
+It is very rare that divorces are agreed when there are child custody and property division issues, because those tend to be the most contentious issues.
 If disputes or disagreements arise in an agreed divorce, then your lawyer would need to expend more time and the case would be more expensive.

 If we agree on everything, do we still need to go to court?

 Yes, you still have to go to court and have the judge approve your agreement and/or decree and grant the divorce.
-One party will sign the divorce decree and the other will go before the judge for a “prove up”.
+However, only one party needs to be present as long as both parties have signed the divorce decree.
+We call this a "prove up".
 In a “prove up” your attorney will go through the salient points of the divorce decree by asking you to answer yes or no to certain questions.
 It generally takes 5 minutes for this, but you may spend all morning or afternoon at court waiting for your turn.

 What else is covered in a divorce action?